openrails/openrails/Source/Documentation/Manual/operation.rst

 sigscr.dat are located in the root of of the route.

-If for a SignalType only one SignalNumClearAhead () is defined (as is standard in MSTS files), such a parameter defines the number of NORMAL signal heads (not signals!) that are cleared down the route, including the signal heads of the signal where the SignalType resides.
+If for a SignalType only one SignalNumClearAhead () is defined (as is standard in MSTS files), then this parameter defines the number of NORMAL signal heads (not signals!) that are cleared down the route, including the signal heads of the signal where the SignalType resides.
 This is not exactly as in MSTS, where quite complex and strange calculations are perfomed, and in some cases could lead to